Northwestern University Proteomics Core

 If it's your first time performing proteomics, we should sit down and chat about your system and the questions that you want to answer.
 The diversity of method for proteomics can be overwhelming, and we're happy to help narrow down the best experiment for you.
 The first step is to go to our Northwestern Proteomics website and submit a collaboration request.
 Someone will be in touch to schedule an in-person or telephone conference.

 If you've worked with us before and already know what you want, head over to our Northwestern Proteomics website and fill out a sample submission form and upload that through NUcore.
-Once that's completed, drop off your sample at either of our drop-off locations Monday through Thursday from 8:30 a.m. to 5 p.m. and Friday from 8:30 a.m. to 12 p.m.
+Once that's completed, drop off your sample at either of our drop-off locations Monday through Friday from 8:30 a.m. to 5 p.m.

 - Protein identification